 The Apple Watch Series 5 was another step of Apple's relentless pace at the head of the smartwatch pack.
-The model takes everything that made the Apple Watch Series 4 so good, sprinkles on a few extra features, and then replaces the previous model with this superior one.
+The model takes everything that made the Apple Watch Series 4 so good and sprinkles on a few extra features.

 The stand-out new feature is an always-on screen, which means you don't have to raise your wrist for the screen to show something: it will still show your watch face or workout at all times, just dimmed.

 And with a few other features to hand, plus new software, it's a small but notable upgrade over last year's watch.
 As we say in our Apple Watch Series 5 review, "Capable of accurately tracking a host of workouts with ease as well as providing some great lifestyle features, intuitively, with a premium edge, the Apple Watch Series 5 is an awesome bit of kit."

 Though the Apple Watch Series 5 is now a few versions old, the improvements are incremental.
 So, if you can get find it at a discount we'd thoroughly recommend it.